junpeng2023/tmd_collection/terminal.md

 2.
 /// cd to  e.g. /Users/rahulwagh/.ssh/ with id_rsa.pub as the first step
+cd ~/.ssh

+3.
+O1
 cat id_rsa.pub
 #-- to get the ssh key of rsa to paste that into the git(within the settings and "new ssh-key")

+O2
+cat ~/.ssh/id_rsa.pub
+#-- to get the ssh key of rsa to paste that into the git(within the settings and "new ssh-key") without cd to .ssh first

+4.
+# copy&paste into git in settings-> SSH and GPG keys